memfault/interrupt/_drafts/instruction-tracing-mtb-m33.md

 ![]({% img_url mtb-m33/mtb-base.png  %})

-This register describes where in SRAM MTB trace storage begins.
+The `MTB_BASE` register describes where in SRAM MTB trace storage begins.
 We will use this value later in this article to read MTB data.

-For the DA14695, we can confirm the location is at `0x2007e000`:
+For the DA14695, we can confirm the location is at `0x2007e000` with gdb:

 ```
 (gdb) p/x *(uint32_t*)0xE004300C